jonathanpoelen/lua-xmlparser/README.md

 # lua-xmlparser

-`xmlparser` is an fast XML parser written entirely in Lua 5.
+`xmlparser` is a fast XML parser written entirely in Lua 5.

 This implementation is limited.
 For an even faster parser with more functionality, look at [lua-xmllpegparser](https://github.com/jonathanpoelen/lua-xmllpegparser).